sigma-s/100-Days-of-Code/log.md

 **Today's Progress**:
 - JavaScript Arrays practice (revisted Pokedex and began making the gen 1 list into an array)
+- JavaSript forEach lessons and practice
 - Created array for Gen 1 Pokemon on my Pokedex (so each one can be indexed by number).
 Also, added bootstrap and begin styling.

 **Thoughts:**
+forEach tricky at the moment.
+Will likely rewatch video tomorrow.

 **Link to tweet:** [MightyJoeW Day 23] (https://twitter.com/MightyJoeW/)